Bijoujs/Bijou.js/README.md

 ---

-Replaces the last space character between words with '&nbsp;', preventing a single word on a newline.</details>
+Replaces the last space character between words with '&amp;nbsp;', preventing a single word on a newline.</details>